How to build a Rustic Kitchen Table

 Kelly has been finishing tables for us for years now.
 He uses his own proprietary finish that dries good and hard and lasts for years.
 The main reason we do not finish everything in house is climate.
-We are within a mile from the West Coast, and our average daily temperature is only 60°, not warm enough for a finish to dry most of the year.
+We are only a mile from the west coast, and our average daily temperature is only 60°, not warm enough for a finish to dry most of the year.
 While Nashville has more extreme weather, it is much warmer overall.
 This makes it more suitable for getting a nice finish to dry.

 Rustic Kitchen Tables – Shipping info

 We can ship our slabs anywhere in the country and also internationally.
 We will get you a big discount off of normal FedEx and Con-Way shipping rates.
 Shipments to a commercial address are going to save you a bit of money, but we are also able to offer residential delivery with lift-gate service right to your door.
 Finished tables do ship at a higher rate than raw wood, but we still get you that big discount!